Zoë Kravitz: 2013–2019: Rise to prominence

-In 2013, she co-starred in After Earth.
-In 2013, Kravitz released a jewelry line in collaboration with the Swarovski crystal company.
+In 2013, Kravitz co-starred in After Earth.
+In 2013, she released a jewelry line in collaboration with the Swarovski crystal company.
 She used ethnic and vintage jewelry, and her birthstone, Turquoise, as inspiration for her designs.
 In 2014, she portrayed the character Christina in Divergent.
 Kravitz reprised her role in the sequels Insurgent and Allegiant.
 Also in 2014, she starred in the independent drama The Road Within and the romantic comedy Pretend We're Kissing.
 Kravitz started the band Lolawolf while in Los Angeles filming The Road Within.
 Made up of members from the band Reputante, Lolawolf released an eponymous EP and debuted at the Mercury Lounge in November 2013.
 The band was named after Kravitz's younger siblings, Lola and Nakoa-Wolf.
 They released their debut album, Calm Down, on October 21, 2014, and supported Lily Allen, Miley Cyrus, and Warpaint on tour in 2014.
 The band released the five-track EP, Every Fuckin Day, on June 23, 2015.

 Kravitz appeared in 2014's Good Kill.
 In 2015, she appeared in the comedy-drama Dope and in Mad Max: Fury Road.
 In 2015, she became the face of Brooklyn-based designer Alexis Bittar's jewelry line.
 In 2016, she co-starred in the action thriller Vincent N Roxxy and appeared in the independent film Adam Green's Aladdin.
 Kravitz also had a role in the Harry Potter spin-off Fantastic Beasts and Where to Find Them as Leta Lestrange.
 In 2017, Kravitz starred in the mystery thriller Gemini.
 In the same year, she appeared in the comedy film Rough Night and the animated superhero film The Lego Batman Movie, in which she voiced the comic book character Selina Kyle / Catwoman.

 From 2017 to 2019, Kravitz starred in the HBO drama series Big Little Lies, in which she portrays Bonnie Carlson.
 For her performance, she earned two Black Reel Award nominations as well as a nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Drama Series.
 Kravitz appeared in the 2018 science fiction action film Kin and reprised her role as Leta Lestrange in Fantastic Beasts: The Crimes of Grindelwald, in a larger capacity.
 Also in 2018, she appeared on BBC Children in Need with Eddie Redmayne, setting up Alex Jones from The One Show, with the help of children who fed them the answers to the interview questions.
 Kravitz was ranked one of the best dressed women in 2018 by fashion website Net-a-Porter.
 In the same year, Kravitz was featured on the song "Screwed" on Janelle Monáe's album Dirty Computer.
 She was also featured on "Anti-Social Smokers Club" on Rae Sremmurd's third album SR3MM.